TUVIMEN/torge/README.md

 ## Usage

 Just type 'torge source your search', choose what you want and the link will be copied to your clipboard.
-You can choose multiple results by reparating their line number with space.
+You can choose multiple results by separating their line number with space.

 Note that some options are specific to certain sites (like sorting), you can read about it by typing